johnwquarles/Javascript-sorting-algorithms/README.md

 # Get Sorted

-Get Sorted is a Node.js command-line application that will run one of several sorting algorithms for you and present, in gorgeous ANSI color, what it did to complete the sort.
+Get Sorted is a Node.js command-line application that will run one of several sorting algorithms for you and present, in glorious ANSI color, what it did to complete the sort.

 From the main menu, enter the number of the algorithm you'd